 Many facing anticipatory grief — for example, after a terminal diagnosis — have also found psychedelic-assisted therapy to be illuminating.
 In Colorado, I meet the legal requirements (per Section 6.18, Standards of Care) to provide psychedelic therapy in clients’ homes for those in palliative care, hospice, or those diagnosed ‘disabled or homebound.’
 One short video from Anderson Cooper and 60 Minutes describing a psilocybin journey in a client who was facing cancer can be seen here: https://www.youtube.com/watch?v=lqnPVZUzDPc

 If you are receiving palliative or hospice care, are homebound or disabled, you may receive psilocybin in your home from a qualified provider.
-I am a qualified provider as I have been a nurse for over 30 years; have a Specialty Certification in Palliative Care, additional classes in End of Life Psychedelic Care and I’m contracted with an approved healing center.
+I am a qualified provider as I have been a nurse for over 30 years; have Specialty Certifications in Palliative Care, and as a Grief Informed Professional; additional classes in End of Life Psychedelic Care and I will be contracted with a Colorado approved Healing Center.

 Mayme Griffith Salyer tells about her parents, Robert and Lillian Dykes Griffith.